-GCSE Courses 2023-2025
+GCSE Courses 2024-2026

-Now that you are almost at the end of Lower Fifth (Year 9) I am sure that you are starting to formulate some ideas about the subjects you really love, which you are good at, and what you might be interested in studying when you move on to the sixth form or university.
+Now that you are well into your Lower Fifth (Year 9) year, I am sure that you are staring to formulate some ideas about the subjects you really love, which you are good at, and what you might be interested in studying when you move on to the sixth form or university.
 Indeed, what career you might want to do when you leave school.